Pumpkin Pie Day is the 25th of December.

 If you didn’t get enough pumpkin pie, at Thanksgiving, now’s your chance for seconds!
 Some people like to have Pumpkin Pie as their Christmas dessert — you know, just in case there aren’t enough other desserts going around on Christmas Day — so some lunatic decided to hijack Christmas Day and assign it to a pie, and everyone went, oh, okay!

-At least it’s a food holiday that occurs at a sensible time of year, when the particular food item is actually coming in from the fields.
-Mind you, most people will use the tinned Pumpkin Purée that the canning companies put down last year, but never mind.
+At least it’s a food holiday that occurs at a sensible time of year, when pumpkins are still relatively fresh from the harvest.
+Mind you, most people will use the tinned pumpkin purée that the canning companies put down last year, but never mind.
 It might have sat on a store shelf all year but at least you’re eating it in season; it just happens that it’s in season because the season has rolled ’round again.
 It’s still the thought that counts.

-Another suggested date for Pumpkin Pie Day is 13 August, though that date is definitely the product of a modern society that uses canned goods, coming as it does about two months before pumpkins are ready to harvest.
-Other suggested dates (31 October, 25 December) appear too absurd to consider.
-On those dates, you might already have enough of an abundance of other things to eat.
+Another suggested date for Pumpkin Pie Day is the 13th of August, though that date is definitely the product of a modern society that uses canned goods, coming as it does about two months before pumpkins are ready to harvest.
+Other suggested dates you may see floating around are the 31st of October and the 21st of November.